Lee Mi-young (handballer)

-Lee Mi-Young (born January 28, 1969) is a South Korean team handball player and Olympic champion.
+Lee Mi-Young (born January 28, 1969) is a former South Korean team handball player and two-time Olympic gold medalist.

-She participated at the 1988 Summer Olympics in Seoul, and received a gold medal with the Korean team.
+She participated at the 1988 Summer Olympics in Seoul and won a gold medal with the South Korean national team.

 She competed at the 1992 Summer Olympics in Barcelona, where she again received a gold medal.
 At the 1992 Olympics Lee was ranked 3rd in goals, scoring 23 goals in 5 games, and she was eventually named to the All-Star Team of the competition.

-After the 1992 Olympics, she retired from pro handball, and is currently working as a librarian in Ansan, Gyeonggi-do, South Korea.
+After the 1992 Olympics, she retired from professional handball and is currently working as a librarian in Ansan, Gyeonggi-do, South Korea.